AdobeDocs/platform-learn.en/help/platform/sources/ingest-data-from-adobe-analytics.md

 ---
 title: Ingest Data using the Adobe Analytics Source connector
-description: The Adobe Analytics Source connector allows you to easily stream data from Adobe Analytics into Adobe Experience Platform's Real-time Customer Profile and Experience Data Lake, in a seamless and scalable manner.
+description: The Adobe Analytics Source connector allows you to easily stream data from Adobe Analytics into Adobe Experience Platform's Real-Time Customer Profile and Experience Data Lake, in a seamless and scalable manner.
 role: Data Engineer, Data Architect
 feature: Sources
 kt: 3824